StanVlad/MemoriesAndroidApp/README.md

 # MemoriesAndroidApp
 Android App developed using Android Studio and Kotlin programming language.
-Main theme of the app is the possibility of creating photos and and a private gallery to store them.
+Main theme of the app is the creation of photos and and a private gallery to store them.
 Main functionalities:
 - capability to take photos using the device camera
 - app navigation using bottom navigation bar from page to page